‘I need to earn your trust’: McKee talks COVID-19, education in first solo appearance as incoming governor

 When asked whether he’d push to expand charter schools, McKee said he would focus instead on supporting municipal education departments, mirroring an initiative he pushed while serving as mayor.

-“I’m not looking to expand charters, I’m looking to improve schools,” he said, while also bringing up Blackstone Valley Prep several times during the news conference.
+“I’m not looking to expand charters, I’m looking to improve schools,” he said, though he did bring up Blackstone Valley Prep several times during the news conference.

+McKee gave some indication on where he stands regarding vaccine distribution, noting that he wants teachers and school personnel to be prioritized, but said he would follow the science to make decisions as he continues talking with the Health Department’s team.

+“In order for us to get the economy back, we have to get the schools back, so that means that we certainly have to raise the priority level for teachers and school personnel,” McKee said.

-In addition to the pandemic, the first major issue facing McKee will be putting together a $10 billion-plus state budget for fiscal 2021-2022, which he’s expected to submit to the R.I.
-General Assembly in March.
-McKee will have to scramble, considering he isn’t likely to take over until February, and Raimondo said Wednesday she plans to continue to lead the state until the moment she leaves.
+In addition to the pandemic, the first major issue facing McKee will be putting together a $10-billion-plus state budget for the 2021-2022 fiscal year, which begins July 1.

+McKee said he’s already met with the state’s budget officials, legislative leaders, and anticipates submitting the tax-and-spending plan to lawmakers by March 10.
+(The date isn’t certain considering his inauguration date isn’t set yet, particularly since Raimondo said Wednesday she plans to continue to lead the state until the “moment” she is confirmed to Biden’s cabinet.)

-He’ll also be forced to balance a budget at a time when the state is facing a massive deficit.
+McKee will be forced to balance a budget at a time when the state is facing a yawning deficit.
 The R.I.
-Public Expenditures Council this week estimated the deficit totaled $514 million, projecting it would only balloon once one-time revenue from federal aid expired in the coming years.
+Public Expenditure Council this week estimated the deficit totals $514 million, projecting it would balloon further once one-time revenue from federal aid expires in the coming years.

 “While there is a great deal of uncertainty connected with the state’s budget situation for FY 2022, the state faces at the outset a very challenging budget deficit of over $500 million,” RIPEC President and CEO Michael DiBiase said in a statement.
 “This deficit gap likely will narrow through the availability of additional federal funding, but there will remain a stubborn gap between the state’s revenues and expenditures that will need to be eventually reconciled.”

+McKee said he’d like to “pin down the number” of the deficit first before commenting on any potential spending cuts.

-McKee said he’s receiving support from Raimondo, but it’s difficult to tell directly what role the sitting governor is playing in the transition effort.
-While dealing with her own planning efforts tied to the Biden administration, Raimondo has offered little in the way of public comment since Christmas, and it appears she and other Biden cabinet picks are under some type of gag order.
+McKee said he’s receiving support from Raimondo, but it’s difficult to tell what role the sitting governor is playing in the transition effort.
+While dealing with her own planning efforts tied to the Biden administration, Raimondo has offered little in the way of public comment since Christmas, and it appears she and other Biden cabinet picks are under restrictions not to speak to the press.

-The governor refused to answer any questions during a pandemic news conference Wednesday, and she hasn’t otherwise for more than three weeks.
+The governor refused to answer any questions during or after her own pandemic news conference Wednesday, and she hasn’t done so for more than three weeks now.
 Boston Mayor Marty Walsh, Biden’s pick for labor secretary, likewise dodged questions during a Boston COVID-19 briefing Thursday morning.

-The silence from the governor, amid a raging pandemic, evoked sharp criticism from Rhode Island Press Association president James Bessette.
+The silence from the governor, amid a raging pandemic, evoked sharp criticism from James Bessette, president of the Rhode Island Press Association.

 “The media – and the governor’s constituency – deserves and expects better from the governor from now until she departs Rhode Island for Washington,” Bessette said in a statement.

-McKee nonetheless expressed confidence that he would put forward a balanced budget, saying he’s already been in communication with House Speaker Joe Shekarchi and Senate President Dominick Ruggerio.
-The three men are Democrats.
+McKee nonetheless expressed confidence that he would be able to put together a balanced budget, saying he’s already been in communication with House Speaker Joe Shekarchi, D-Warwick, and Senate President Dominick Ruggerio, D-North Providence.

-The lieutenant governor also said he would support legalizing recreational marijuana, which has the backing of many of the state’s top lawmakers, and could give Rhode Island much-needed revenue boost.
+The lieutenant governor also said he supports legalizing recreational marijuana, which now has the backing of Senate leadership, and could provide some revenue boost to the state.

-Unlike Raimondo, however, McKee said he’d support private retail shops — like Massachusetts — rather than state-run operations.
-The latter, which would look more like the state-run liquor stores in New Hampshire, was supported by Raimondo.
+Unlike Raimondo, however, McKee said he’s inclined to support private retail shops — like in Massachusetts — rather than state-run operations.
+The latter idea, which would look more like the state-run liquor stores in New Hampshire, was proposed by Raimondo last year but has faced skepticism from lawmakers.

-In addition to taking over most state operations, McKee is also expected to pick the next lieutenant governor once that position becomes vacant.
+In addition to taking over most state operations, McKee is also expected to pick the next lieutenant governor once that position becomes vacant due to his own swearing-in as governor.

-Several people have thrown their hats in the ring to be considered, and various members of the General Assembly have called for more power over the appointment process.
-If McKee ends up decided, as is the status quo right now, the appointment could become one of his first major political challenges with so many competing interests.
+Numerous people have thrown their hats in the ring to be considered, while at the same time a number of lawmakers have called for the General Assembly to have more power over the appointment process.
+McKee said he currently believes he will end up making the selection, but added he wouldn’t challenge the General Assembly if legislators pass a law changing the process.

+Of those who have expressed interest, McKee said, “We’ll have a vetting process on that.”

-McKee said Thursday the decision is important, but not as high a priority for him compared to responding to the pandemic — an effort that has gone into hyperdrive since learning he’d be taking over as governor.
+He said while the decision on a new lieutenant governor is important, but not a top priority for him compared to responding to the pandemic and improving the economy — efforts that have gone into hyperdrive since learning he’d be taking over as governor.

 “What Zoom call am I headed to now?” he asked aides after ending the news conference.